 I highly recommend all municipalities take part in the Municipal Energy Champions Program.
 It does not matter what stage your municipality is in when it comes to energy management.
 The Municipal Energy Champions Program will be able to support and provide guidance on how to be better.
 There are always new ways of doing things and better, more efficient programs.
 Having the Action Centre provide timely, engaging offerings is great for municipalities of all sizes and at all stages of energy improvement.Sandra McIntosh, Economic Development Officer, Brazeau County

-Six municipalities were selected in 2020 to participate in the pilot program.
-The pilot program was a success.
+Six municipalities were selected in 2020 to pilot the program:

 - Brazeau County